DeepSportradar/instance-segmentation-challenge/README.md

     --eval bbox segm
 ```

-When the challenge set is released (as a new set of images and a `challenge.json` file **without no annotation**), the following commands could be used to obtain the submission file:
+When the challenge set is released (as a new set of images and a `challenge.json` file **without any annotation**), the following commands could be used to obtain the submission file:

 ```bash
 python3 tools/test.py configs/challenge/mask_rcnn_x101_64x4d_fpn_20e_challenge.py \